jlyonsmith/easy/README.md

 To run all tests recursively use:

 ```
-snap test
+easy test
 ```

 Each command will search recursively through your project tree looking for `package.json` files to process.
 They each ignore `node_modules` directories.

 ## Start

-It's common to have a NodeJS based product comprised of a website, a server and perhaps mobile apps. `snap` will run all the `start` scripts recursively with:
+It's common to have a NodeJS based product comprised of a website, a server and perhaps mobile apps. `easy` will run all the `start` scripts recursively with:

 ```
-snap start
+easy start
 ```

-Snap is also intended to be used with NodeJS servers consisting of multiple _actor_ services (or node sub-processes.)
+Easy is also intended to be used with NodeJS servers consisting of multiple _actor_ services (or node sub-processes.)
 These actors processes have `script` names that start with `actor:`.

 ```
-snap start --actors
+easy start --actors
 ```

-If `snap` finds `actor:` entries, it will start each actor process using a new iTerm2 tab in the same window so that you can shut down your entire product with one click.
+If `easy` finds `actor:` entries, it will start each actor process using a new iTerm2 tab in the same window so that you can shut down your entire product with one click.
 For that `package.json` it will not run the `start` script.
 Very handy for local testing.

 ## Release